Rumah Ketigaku (My Third Home)

 Produced under the Story Fellowship from BEBESEA in collaboration with New Naratif.

-Yuliani, an Indonesian domestic worker, resides in Hong Kong's Bethune House, a shelter for migrant workers, after being unjustly terminated due to illness.
+After being unjustly terminated due to illness, Yuliani finds shelter in Hong Kong's Bethune House - a temporary home for migrant workers in crisis.
 Through intimate phone calls with her children, candid reflections on her struggles, and emotional court preparations, Ruma Ketigaku (My Third Home) paints a poignant portrait of resilience and hope amidst adversity.
-As Yuliani confronts the complexities of a labor case, the film highlights the strength found in community, the weight of familial bonds, and the enduring fight for justice and dignity as a migrant worker.
+As Yuliani confronts the complexities of a labor case, the film highlights the strength found in community, the weight of familial bonds, and the enduring fight for justice and dignity among Hong Kong's Indonesian migrant workers.

 Thank you to BEBESEA and New Naratif for their funding and mentorship through the Story Fellowship program.
 Deep appreciation to EyeCatcher Global for their support through the International Pitching Forum.
 Heartfelt thanks to my producers—Lydia Catedral, Sringatin, Daniel Anugerah, Joyous Prim, and Sonia Wong—for their dedication and collaboration.
 Finally, my deepest gratitude to Yuli and her family in Lombok, the residents of Bethune House, and the migrant women of Hong Kong—love and power to you all in the long and steady fight for justice.